Biological Diversity and Ecological Forecasting Data Pathfinder

 About the Data

-NASA, in collaboration with other organizations, has various instruments that provide data used in understanding a number of biological phenomena, including vegetation characteristics and change, biodiversity, the impacts of human activities on the natural environment, and habitat suitability.
+NASA collaborates with other federal entities and international space organizations, including NOAA, USGS, the Japan Aerospace Exploration Agency (JAXA) and Ministry of Economy, Trade, and Industry (METI), and the European Space Agency (ESA), to provide data used in understanding a number of biological phenomena, including vegetation characteristics and change, biodiversity, the impacts of human activities on the natural environment, and habitat suitability.
 Some of these phenomena can be detected directly through remote Earth observation.
 For instance, forest loss can be tracked by comparing satellite imagery across time, and the distribution of ecosystems and species can directly be detected by the color signatures that characterize them.
 Species-specific detection is challenging with multispectral data due to the coarse spatial resolution; however, with hyperspectral data (having a high spectral resolution), the unique spectral fingerprint each species has can provide species-specific information for vegetation mapping and individual species identification.

 Other biological phenomena are detected indirectly through models, which often use remotely sensed and ground-based observations of environmental variables as inputs.
 For example, species distribution or movement can be modeled by comparing known occurrence locations or movement records to the surrounding physical characteristics of the landscape.
 These analyses can help forecast where species are likely to be distributed in the future.